Stoplight loosejaw: Biology and ecology

 As long wavelengths of light (i.e. red) do not reach the deep sea from the surface, many deep-sea organisms are insensitive to red wavelengths, and so to these creatures, red-colored objects appear black.
 The red photophore of Malacosteus thus allows it to illuminate prey without being detected.
 These fishes exhibit a number of adaptations for feeding on large prey.
-The "open" structure of its jaws grants the fish the ability to swing its entire head forward like an arm to grab food in addition to reducing water resistance, allowing them to be snapped shut more quickly, while large recurved teeth and powerful jaw muscles assure a secure hold on prey items.
+The "open" structure of its jaws allows the fish to swing its entire head forward to grab prey from afar in addition to reducing water resistance, allowing them to be snapped shut more quickly, while large recurved teeth and powerful jaw muscles assure a secure hold.
 The connection between the head and the body is reduced, with unossified vertebrae, allowing the cranium to be tilted back and the jaws thrust forward for a wider gape.
 Finally, the gills are exposed to the outside, allowing the fish to continue respiring while slowly swallowing large prey.

 However, contrary to its apparent morphological specialization, the diet of Malacosteus consists primarily of zooplankton, chiefly large calanoid copepods, with smaller numbers of krill, shrimps, and fishes.
 It is yet unclear how Malacosteus captures such small planktonic prey given the open structure of its mouth.
 The unexpected diet of Malacosteus is theorized to be a result of the small volumes that it searches for food, in which large prey items are rare.
 The rapid attenuation of red light in sea water gives Malacosteus a shorter visual range than species that use blue light, and it does not migrate vertically into more productive waters like other stomiids.
 Therefore, its strategy may be one of "snacking" on copepods, which are three orders of magnitude more abundant than fishes at its native depths, in between larger meals.

 The other factor believed to be partly responsible for Malacosteus diet is its unique visual system, which uses a derivative of chlorophyll as a photosensitizer that absorbs long-wave light (around 700 nm) and then indirectly stimulates the fish's two visual pigments, which have maximum absorbances at only 520 and 540 nm.
 No vertebrates are known to synthesize chlorophyll derivatives, and Malacosteus is believed to obtain these derivatives from the copepods it consumes.
 The red photophore of Malacosteus consists of a pigmented sac with a reflective inner lining and an internal mass of gland cells.
 Inside the gland cells, blue-green light is produced via the same chemical reaction found in other stomiids, which is then absorbed by a protein that fluoresces in a broad red band.
 This light is then reflected out through the photophore aperture, where it passes through a brown filter, yielding a far-red light with a maximum absorbance at 708 nm (almost infrared).
 In live fish, the suborbital and postorbital photophores both flash vigorously, the suborbital at a slower rate.